| In the desert of Arabia was Mohammad born, according to Muslim historians, on April 20, 571.

 is no REPROOF against you and you are all free."
 "This day" he proclaimed, "I trample under my feet all distinctions

 between man and man, all hatred between man and man."
+This was one of the chief objects why

 he permitted war in self defense, that is to unite human